bhelx/below-c-level/content/time-and-place.md

 ## Next Meeting

-Our next meeting is Tuesday, August 1st.
+Our next meeting is Tuesday, October 3rd.
+We are skipping September.

 ## Location